Antevenio/oauth2-mdirector/README.md

 [oauth2-client github project](https://github.com/thephpleague/oauth2-client).

-The MDirector email marketing provider as of now is just providing the **Resource Owner Password Credentials Grant** having a generic clientId named **webapp**.
+The MDirector email marketing provider as of now is just providing the **Resource Owner Password Credentials Grant** having a generic client_id named **webapp**.
 Here is an example to get a valid accessToken:

 ```php
 $provider = new \MDOAuth\OAuth2\Client\Provider\MDirector();